Potatoes – one of the most commonly eaten vegetables on the planet has its fans and its enemies.

 The Ugly: Potatoes Effects on Weight Gain

-Many people are scared of potatoes because they are OBVIOUSLY a carbohydrate and as a culture we are now scared of carbohydrates because we all want to lose weight!
+Many people are scared of potatoes because they are OBVIOUSLY a carbohydrate and as a culture we are now afraid to eat carbohydrates because we all want to lose weight!

 The truth is that a potato is MOSTLY water so if you don’t eat too many you will not take in too many carbohydrates or calories.

 The second consideration is their high glycemic index. – higher than white sugar – ranging from 80 – 110.
-Again though, potatoes are not that dense so the glycemic LOAD from an average serving of potatoes is not more than any other carbohydrate.
+Potatoes are not that dense so the glycemic LOAD from an average serving of potatoes is not more than any other carbohydrate.

 Red potatoes are lower at 58 http://www.shakeoffthesugar.com/.

-The study that got me thinking about potatos was a large population study of 120,887 people whose eating habits and weight gain was analyzed over four years.
+The study that got me thinking about potatoes was a large population study of 120,887 people whose eating habits and weight gain was analyzed over four years.

 The average of all types of potatoes for weight gain was more than any other food group studied, which included meat, processed meat, sugar-sweetened beverage, sweets and desserts and milk products.